Polam Kopitam poisoning incident: School lunches

 By March 30, 2024, a total of 11 counties and cities in Taiwan had suspended the use of products such as kway teow and ban tiao (types of rice noodles) in elementary and middle school lunch programs.
 Taipei City, New Taipei City, and Taoyuan City continued regular supply but mandated strict inspection and quality control of related ingredients at all school levels.

 Translation of terminology

 Prior to this incident, bongkrekic acid had no specific translation in Taiwan.
 Initially, both official agencies and the media used the Chinese mainland translation "米酵菌酸".
 After the incident, public panic led to a significant drop in the sales of rice-based products in Taiwan.
 On March 29, the Agriculture and Food Agency of the Ministry of Agriculture stated that "米酵菌酸" was simply the Chinese translation of the English term "bongkrekic acid" and had no direct association with pure rice products.
-Moreover, the kway teow or rice noodles used by Po Lin Teahouse were not made solely from rice.
+Moreover, the kway teow or rice noodles used by Polam Kopitam were not made solely from rice.
 To avoid stigmatizing rice products, the translation of bongkrekic acid in Taiwan was officially changed to "邦克列酸".